 To become a medical lab technician takes two years, and you’ll receive an associate’s degree.
 However, if you’re interested in becoming a medical technologist, you’ll need to get a bachelor’s degree.

-- Get your high school diploma.
+- Get your high school diploma or a GED.

 - Get a bachelor’s degree in medical technology or life sciences.